Universal Approximation of Operators with Transformers and Neural Integral Operators: Universal Approximation for Transformers

-for all $x\in \mathbb K$. \end{pro} \begin{proof} The proof consists of an application of results in \cite{EZ} and \cite{yun2019transformers}, whose details we leave to the reader.
+for all $x\in \mathbb K$. \end{thm} \begin{proof} The proof consists of an application of results in \cite{EZ} and \cite{fang2022attention}, whose details will be omitted.
 From the proof of Theorem~2.1 in \cite{EZ}, we can approximate $T$ with precision $\frac{\epsilon}{2}$ over $\mathbb K$ with a Leray-Schauder mapping composed with a continuous function $f$.
-Since $f$ is defined over a compact (image of the Leray-Schauder mapping as in the proof of Theorem~2.1 in \cite{EZ}), we can use Theorem~3 in \cite{yun2019transformers} to find a trnasformer architecture, with contextual mappings, to approximate $f$ with precision $\frac{\epsilon}{2}$.
+Since $f$ is defined over a compact (image of the Leray-Schauder mapping as in the proof of Theorem~2.1 in \cite{EZ}), we can use the results in \cite{fang2022attention,cordonnier2019relationship} to find a transformer architecture in the meaning mentioned above, to approximate $f$ uniformly with precision $\frac{\epsilon}{2}$.
 It can be seen that the resulting Leray-Schauder transformer architecture approximates $T$ with precision $\epsilon$ over $\mathbb K$. \end{proof}

+We notice that the result of Theorem~\ref{thm:LR_transf} gives a more general version of the results in \cite{shih2025transformers}, since their result is applicable to the case where $X$ has the approximation property, a restriction which is not required in the present work.
+Here the Leray-Schauder mappings play the role of the encoder used in \cite{shih2025transformers}.